 Instructions

-- Using an electric mixer, beat the liquid mixture for 3 minutes plus one cup of flour.
+- Wisk the liquid mixture for 3 minutes with one cup of flour.
 Add the rest of the flour and salt.
-Mix with a wooden, and put the dough on a flat surface and start kneading.
+Mix with a wooden spoon.

-- Add the butter and continue kneading.
-Knead for 10 minutes.
-Grease a large bowl and put the dough.
-Cover with a cloth and let rest for 1 hour (if it is summer) or 1 hour and 45 minutes (in the winter).
+- Place the dough in a large greased bowl.
+Cover with a cloth and let rest for 1 hour (in a warm place in the summer) or 1 hour and 45 minutes (in the winter).

 - Bake for 25 to 30 minutes or until golden brown.